dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

                                                                                      should be reported as failure if 1 or more critical defects are
                                                                                      reported during the analysis

-  -d, --projectdir=projectdir                                                        The project directory should
-                                                                                     contain a sfdx-project.json for
-                                                                                     this command to succeed

   -o, --outputpath=outputpath                                                        The file to which the output for
                                                                                      static analysis will be written